salesforce/GQUIC_Protocol_Analyzer/README.md

 Defined in the init.bro script, a constant named `skip_after_confirm` is set to true.
 This means that only the initial exchange between the client and server will be captured.
 This is done to reduce noise, but it also reduces some visibility.
 It can be set to true as one sees fit.

 ## New Types Created
-The GQUIC protocol analyzer adds three new data types which can be referenced in Bro scripts.
+The GQUIC protocol analyzer adds three new data types which can be referenced in Zeek scripts.
 ### type: PublicHeader
 ```sh
 pkt_num: count